 When a relationship breaks down it can be difficult for everyone involved.
 The legal focus is on protecting the rights of the child, which includes concerns for their safety and well-being and their right to have a relationship with both parents.
 Whilst the parents may have responsibility for their child if parents cannot agree between themselves arrangements in relation to where a child will live and when the child will see or visit the other parent the Courts may have to be asked to make a decision.

 The care of your children when you divorce or separate

 The old ideas of child custody and access no longer exist in English law.
-Until recently they had been replaced by the terms residence and contact, to define where a child lived and the contact arrangements with the absent parent.
-From April 22nd 2014 this changed again to introduce a new procedure and new legal terms.
+They were initially replaced by the terms residence and contact, to define where a child lived and the contact arrangements with the absent parent.
+From April 22nd 2014 this changed again to introduce child arrangement orders.

-The important things for you to know, if you are worried about the care of your children when you divorce or separate, are as follows:
+If you are worried about the care of your children when you divorce or separate the important legal issues you need to bear in mind are as follows:

 - The care of the child is paramount and the law is concerned to protect their rights.
 It is assumed that a child should have a relationship with both parents, unless they are at risk of harm.

 - There is a presumption of continued parental involvement by both parents.
 It is worth noting that continued parental involvement does not mean a particular division of time.